ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 ### Using Custom Learning Rate Schedule

 Astute readers might already notice that when `relative_step=False` and `warmup_init=False`, the `rel_step_size` is simply the learning rate given the user has given to the optimizer.
-We can use regular PyTorch learning rate scheduler to control that variable.
-My [pull request](https://github.com/huggingface/transformers/pull/9751) fixed a bug that prevent the variable to be incorrectly updated by Adafactor.
+We can use regular PyTorch learning rate schedulers to control that variable.
+My [pull request](https://github.com/huggingface/transformers/pull/9751) fixed a bug that prevents the variable from being incorrectly updated by Adafactor.

 ## Working Examples

-I've written [some code](https://github.com/ceshine/finetuning-t5) that fine-tune T5 and mT5 models on NLI datasets using PyTorch Lightning.
+I've written [some code](https://github.com/ceshine/finetuning-t5) that fine-tunes T5 and mT5 models on NLI datasets using PyTorch Lightning.
 [This is where I set up the Adafactor optimizer](https://github.com/ceshine/finetuning-t5/blob/4ee255b3ed7c449ef5bd513cb8446c06f84708aa/mnli/train.py#L366):

 ```python
 optimizer = Adafactor(